 The key result number three: Limit billable hours within the 20-30 weekly range.

-Applying these practical solutions will not force you to stray off the critical path.
-Especially when using project management software, you can quickly tweak certain goals.
+Applying these practical solutions, especially when using project management software, will not force you to stray off the critical path.
 Therefore, the internal processes won’t suffer delays, and there won’t be any resource conflict.

 Historic Evolution and Results

-Back in the 1950′, Peter Drucker came up with the Management by Objectives method.
-In 1968, one of the Intel founders, Andrew Grove, further envisioned MBO.
-Next, in 1974, John Doerr became an Intel employee and continued to add to the OKR foundation.
+Back in the 1950s, Peter Drucker introduced the concept of goal setting with the Management by Objectives method.
+In 1968, one of the Intel founders, Andrew Grove, further envisioned MBO, emphasizing performance metrics.
+Next, in 1974, John Doerr became an Intel employee and continued to add to the OKR foundation, focusing on strategic planning.

 Later, he joined Kleiner Perkins, which led him into Google’s ranks.
 As an adviser for the tech giant, he presented OKR to Google’s founders.
-Soon afterward, Sergey Brin and Larry Page began using OKRs to tackle their daily tasks.
+Soon afterward, Sergey Brin and Larry Page began using OKRs, emphasizing goal alignment and task management, to tackle their daily tasks.

 Seeing their results, similar companies started copying their approach.
 The list includes titans like Amazon and Microsoft.
-As per statistics, brands utilizing modern project management OKRs end up saving 28 times more resources.
+As per statistics, brands utilizing modern project management OKRs, focusing on continuous improvement and performance tracking, end up saving 28 times more resources.

 Suitable Areas of Appliances

-In essence, project management OKRs provide you with the means to set a clear direction for the project team.
+In essence, project management OKRs provide you with the means to set a clear direction for the project team, ensuring goal cascading and stakeholder alignment.
 Even long-term wise, you can craft a feasible action plan and easily implement it.
-As a result, OKRs can positively alter the basics of a company’s policies.
+As a result, OKRs can positively alter the basics of a company’s policies, emphasizing outcome measurement and success criteria.

 OKRs stem from basic questions like what is the value you’re aiming to produce?
 If there aren’t many prospects on the horizon, why keep up with it?
-So, OKRs ensure your goal remains worth fighting for.
+So, OKRs ensure your goal remains worth fighting for, acting as anchor points for effective internal structuring.
 These are other common objectives:

 - Motivate your employees regarding the common goal